 The OmniSig sensor provides a new class of RF sensing and awareness using DeepSig’s pioneering application of Artificial Intelligence (AI) to radio systems.
 Going beyond the capabilities of existing spectrum monitoring solutions, OmniSIG is able to not only detect and classify signals but understand the spectrum environment to inform contextual analysis and decision making.
-Compared to traditional approaches, OmniSIG provides higher sensitivity and accuracy, is more robust to harsh impairments and dynamic spectrum environments, and requires less computational resources and dynamic range to process.
-The OmniSIG software can be deployed on a wide range of target devices ranging from low-SWaP mobile and embedded systems to cloud-based high-performance computational clusters, and it provides a set of streamlined web-based user interfaces, as well as open, standards based, low-latency streaming sensor metadata interfaces and control APIs for seamless integration and state of the art radio awareness integration into customer systems and applications.
+Compared to traditional approaches, OmniSIG provides higher sensitivity and accuracy, is more robust to harsh impairments and dynamic spectrum environments, and requires less computational resources and dynamic range.
+The OmniSIG software can be deployed on a wide range of target devices ranging from low-SWaP mobile and embedded systems to cloud-based high-performance computational clusters.
+It provides a web-based UI as well as an open low-latency streaming interface and control API for seamless integration into customer systems and applications.

 Deploying with OmniSIG